snstac/DTED.org/README.md

 ## Performance Improvement

-Once implemented on an ATAK end-user device, elevation accuracy can improve to approximately **30 meters**—significantly better than standard DTED0 resolution.
+Once implemented on an ATAK end-user device, elevation accuracy can improve to approximately **30 meters** — significantly better than standard DTED0 resolution.

 ---